Peer-Reviewed Publications

 Under Review

-"Class-Based Disparities in STEM Education: The Case of Data Science" (with Bo Yun Park, Isaac Sloan, and David J. Harding)
+"Class-Based Disparities in STEM Education: How Cultural Capital and Social Embeddedness Affect (Dis)engagement in Data Science" (with Bo Yun Park, Isaac Sloan, and David J. Harding)

 "Persistence in STEM: A Mixed-method Study of a Data Science Program for Underrepresented Students" (with David J. Harding, Claudia von Vacano, Byeongdon Oh, Raquel Xitlali Zitani-Rios, Jacqueline Brown, Tiffany Hamidjaja, Michael Ruiz, Renee Starowicz, and Rodolfo Mendoza-Denton)